haydenanderl33/haydenanderl33/README.md

 - 👋 Hi, I’m Hayden
 - 👀 I’m looking for a career as a React Developer.
 - 🌱 I’m currently learning React, Node, Postgres, VanillaJS, Mongo, Firebase
-- 📫 Vist my portfolio site https://hayden-anderl-new-portfolio.netlify.app/ for contact information
+- 📫 Vist my portfolio site https://hayden-anderl-new-portfolio.netlify.app/ to view live projects/contact information

 <!---
 haydenanderl33/haydenanderl33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.